Zilliqa/Zilliqa/docs/setup/README.md

 mitmweb --mode 'reverse:http://localhost:9001' --modify-headers "/~q/Host/localdev-l2api.localdomain" --no-web-open-browser --listen-port 9100 --web-port 9101
 ```

-Will open a port on `localhost:9100` you can use to talk to localdev, and monitor on port 9101.
+Will open a port on `localhost:9100` you can use to talk to localdev,
+and monitor on port 9101.
+You can use a similar command line (with
+`reverse:http://localhost:9002`) to proxy isolated server.

 ## Known bugs